webbgroup/certified-aws-developer-associate-notes/2-aws-deep-dive/cicd/codecommit.md

 #### CodeCommit

 - **Version Control** is the ability to understand changes that happened to the code over time (and possibly roll back)
 - This is enabled by using a version control system such as Git
-- A git repository can live on your machine or on a centrol online repository
+- A git repository can live on your machine or on a central online repository
 - Benefits:
     - Collaborate with a team of developers
     - Make sure the code is backed-up somewhere